Mglenn23/phase3-frontend-react/README.md

 - [Acknowledgements](#acknowledgements)
 - [Contact](#contact)

-## Available Scripts

-In the project directory, you can run:

-### `npm install`

-Install all scripts needed

-### `npm start`

-After npm install
-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ## General Information

-- Deployed db.json in heroku
 - One page load without refresh the page, using react-router
-- Create react app using npx create-react-app
+- Create, update, delete card data
+- Backend use sinatara ruby on rails
+- Leaderboard game
-- Simple design website with interactive game play with bot
+- Simple design website with interactive game play with Enemy

 ## Tools Used